 You should use your operating system's recommended method for installing the X Window system.

-Based on the operating system and version in use, you need the following libraries installed on your system:
+Based on the operating system and version in use, you need the following libraries or utilities installed on your system.

 Exact names of these libraries may vary depending on your operating system and version.